 - Executive Director of Academic Technology Services (Co-Chair)

 - ADA and 504 Coordinator(s)

 - Registrar Services Coordinator

 Beginning with the Fall 2016 semester, St. Mary’s University used a phase-in approach to bring Identified courses into compliance:

-New or revised courses published after the effective date of this policy must comply with this policy and include a way for users to report if they find the page to be inaccessible.
-Users can report inaccessible pages at the Barriers Report on the Disability Support Service webpage. (hyperlink).
+- New or revised courses published after the effective date of this policy must comply with this policy and include a way for users to report if they find the page to be inaccessible.
+Users can report inaccessible pages at the Barriers Report on the Student Accessibility Services webpage.

 This policy will take effect August 1, 2016.

 The University’s Online Learning Accessibility Committee will monitor issues and solutions in the online courses to insure compliance.
 The ADA and 504 Coordinator(s) and Student Accessibility Services director are responsible for overseeing compliance with regards to state and federal regulations that prohibit discrimination on the basis of disability and require reasonable accommodations.